 Teams should represent recognised clubs or groups, rather than a motley collection of individuals.
 The Tournament Director shall have discretion as to what constitutes a “club” and whether team selections are appropriate.

-Clubs/groups will be allowed to field more than one team, but if there are more potential entrants than spaces, preference will initially be given to accommodating “A” teams, then “B” teams, “C” teams, etc. Order of payment received will establish preference.
+Clubs/groups will be allowed to field more than one team, but if there are more potential entrants than spaces, preference will initially be given to accommodating “A” teams, then “B” teams, “C” teams, etc. If there are insufficient places available to satisfy demand then a draw will take place to ensure fairness.
+The host club however, will be able to add their “B” team automatically if space is available.

 In each team players will be randomly assigned numbers 1 to 5 before the start, these numbers to be effective for the duration of the event in order to match players to their opponent in the opposing team.

 Each team shall nominate a captain before the start of the event to represent the team in the event of a play-off being necessary.

-Teams will be drawn into leagues of four or five to play each other in a round robin of matches, World Cup-style.
-In 2016-2017 (20 teams) there are five groups of 4 teams.
+Teams will be drawn into leagues of five to play each other in a round robin of matches, World Cup-style.
 The draw will be conducted in order to ensure that teams from the same club do not meet each other at this stage, as far as possible.
+But there will no other seeding of teams.